 Planning, structural analysis, and isolation

 Planning comes before cutting: clarify load paths, install temporary shoring, perform utility power isolation (electrical, hydraulic, pneumatic), and cordon off areas.
 Components require secured bearings or anchorage points.
 When opening concrete or foundations with a hydraulic wedge splitter, crack propagation control must be considered.
 Cutting sequences are defined to prevent components from tipping uncontrollably.
+Permits, access approvals, and hot work releases (if applicable) are coordinated in advance, including evacuation and escape route concepts.

 Safety and occupational safety